lpsm-dev/personal-resume/README.md

 This will give you access to the code on your **local machine**.

 ## ➤ Description <a name = "description"></a>

+This project it's a simply CLI that resume my career.
+The idea it's display this information through the terminal using npx.

 ## ➤ Usage <a name = "usage"></a>